jeremyhilltech/Microsoft-Active-Directory--An-Introductory-Lab-In-The-Cloud/README.md

 Information here is current as of October of 2024.
 Azure and Active Directory are constantly changing and being updated by Microsoft.
 This tutorial is not evergreen, and changes will be made to these platforms which inevitably will not be reflected in the documentation below.
 You should still be able to generally work out where and how to perform the illustrated functions with help from other resources such as AI, YouTube, vendor support, etc.

-This tutorial does not cover how to use Azure to create a tenant (organization) or subscription.
+This tutorial does not cover how to use Azure to create an account, tenant (organization), subscription, or log into Azure.
 It also assumes that you are familiar with how to use Remote Desktop or the Windows App to log into a VM created in Azure.
 If you do not know how to do this, YouTube has many great resources that will walk you through the process.

 There is almost no difference in doing this on a Windows or Mac with the exception that Mac users will have to download the Windows App from the App Store to log into their VM's.
 Windows users will use Remote Desktop as normal.